Applications for this workshop must be received by December 1, 2017. The application must be submitted via Interfolio.

 Who is eligible to apply?

-All applicants must be enrolled in a graduate program in Film & Media Studies or a related discipline at the time of their application.
-This could be a Ph.D., M.A. or M.F.A. program.
+All applicants must hold a terminal degree (Ph.D. preferred) in Film & Media Studies or a related discipline at the time of their application.
+While generally targeting faculty, we will consider independent scholars, postdocs, or people working in other positions in academia.

 Do I need to have previous experience with video production or digital editing?